gregoriodelasheras/minichat/README.md

 ### Objective:

-- Build a chat app for mobile devices using React Native.
-The app provide users with a minimalistic chat interface and the possibility to share images and their location.
+- Build a chat app for mobile devices using React Native that provides users with a minimalistic chat interface and the possibility to share images and their location.

 ### User Stories: